rasmusab/officialcocktails/officialcocktails.com/content/cocktails/rusty_nail.md

 - Strain the cocktail into a glass over ice and garnish with a twist of lemon or orange for an extra pop of citrus flavor.
 - If you prefer a sweeter cocktail, add a dash of honey or simple syrup to the mix.

-## Alcohol-free alternative to a Rusty nail
+## Alcohol-free alternative to the Rusty nail

 One alcohol-free alternative to Rusty Nail is the "Rusty Water."
 It is a simple mocktail that mimics the flavor of the classic cocktail without using any alcoholic components.